-Understanding better the reasons behind these differences in the adjustment to different events is an interesting topic for future theoretical and empirical research.
+Understanding better the reasons behind the different adjustments to income shocks is an intriguing topic for future theoretical and empirical research.

 Electoral cycles Finally, we look for an electoral cycle in total government spending or tax revenue and whether this cycle depends on political institutions.
-For this purpose, we expand S{it} - the country i variables with institution-specific effects on policy - to also include dummies for election years as well as post-election years.
-Otherwise, the specification, including all economic shocks and controls, is the same as in Table 4 (except that the we do not include the oil shocks but instead include a set of common time dummies to allow more precise estimates of the electoral cycle).
-We also use the same estimation methods.
+For this purpose, we expand S{it} - the country i variables with institution-specific effects on policy - to also include dummies for election years as well as postelection years.
+Otherwise, the specification, including all the economic shocks and controls, is the same as in Table 4 (except that the we do not include the oil